Tools & Technology

 Starting small

 For most agencies, the starting point is simple: add Real Estate Viewers and keep everything else running as it is.
 Your Salesforce contacts don't move.
 Your Unlatch contracts keep flowing.
-You gain a pipeline view your team can actually use every morning — one that tells you who to call, what stage they're at, and what message to send.
+You gain a pipeline view your team can actually use every morning.
+Most agencies are fully operational within a day.

 Sources